sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 👪 Family friendly

-We value and support teammates at all stages of life, and provide 10 weeks of paid parental leave for all new parents (details depend on location), in addition to any pregnancy-related disability leave.
+We value and support teammates at all stages of life.
+In addition to covering 100% of premiums for medical, dental, and vision insurance for dependents (for US-based full-time employees), we provide 16 weeks of paid parental leave for all new parents (details depend on location), in addition to any pregnancy-related disability leave.

 ## 📚 Professional development